apache/mxnet/docs/tutorials/basic/ndarray_indexing.md

-To achieve a behaviour similar to the basic slicing above, broadcasting can be used.
+To achieve a behavior similar to the basic slicing above, broadcasting can be used.
 This is best understood with an example.

 Example:
 From a 4x3 array the corner elements should be selected using advanced indexing.
 Thus all elements for which the column is one of `[0, 2]` and the row is one of `[0, 3]` need to be selected.
 To use advanced indexing one needs to select all elements explicitly.
 Using the method explained previously one could write: